Skip to main content

 Config error: this command requires KAGI_SESSION_TOKEN (env or .kagi.toml [auth.session_token])

-Meaning: Command needs session token, but you may have only API token configured.
+Meaning: Command needs a session token, but you may have only an API key or legacy API token configured.
+Solution:

 # Add session token